cityssm/corporate-records-manager/docs/admin-views.md

 -   Status Types
 -   Record User Types

-These tables are documented in the [Setup documentation](setup.md).
+These tables are documented in the [Setup and Configuration documentation](admin-setup.md).

 ## General Notes